-- a) Be non-profit-making; - b) Have their headquarters within the eligible cross border region. or - c) Be a local branch office of a national organisation that has a clear role in the border region.
-In this case the statute of the branch office must be attached to the application (Statutes and/or Articles of Association, or Rules of Organisation and Operation) and the local branch office must submit the application. - d) Be directly responsible for the preparation and management of the project, not acting as an intermediary; - e) Have stable and sufficient sources of finance to ensure the continuity of their organisation throughout the project and, if necessary, to play a part in financing it; - f) Be experienced and able to demonstrate their capacity to manage activity corresponding with the size of the project for which a grant is requested.
+Be a local branch office of a national organisation that has a clear role in the border region.
+In this case the statute of the branch office must be attached to the application (Statutes and/or Articles of Association, or Rules of Organisation and Operation) and the local branch office must submit the application.

+Be directly responsible for the preparation and management of the project, not acting as an intermediary;

+Have stable and sufficient sources of finance to ensure the continuity of their organisation throughout the project and, if necessary, to play a part in financing it;

+Be experienced and able to demonstrate their capacity to manage activity corresponding with the size of the project for which a grant is requested.

-Eligible Romanian applicants must have one partner on the other side of the border, which must fulfil the same eligibility criteria as the applicant.
+Eligible Romanian applicants must have at least one partner on the other side of the border, which must fulfil the same eligibility criteria as the applicant.
 Each RO-BG partner can have one or more national partners.
 Applicants without any partners from the other side of the border will not be eligible.